zengh100/PythonForKids/homework/001/README.md

 # Homwork 001
-## We have learned 3 basic data types: int, float, and str. they are corresponding to integer, decimal, and string.
+## We have learned 3 basic data types: int, float, and str.
+They are corresponding to integer, decimal, and string.
 ## Question:
-Variables are assigned values as below:
+Variables are assigned with values as below:
 * a=1
 * b=1.0
 * c=2.333